Satellite captures La Palma volcano creating strange cloud ripple

-Swarms of earthquakes have rattled the island.
+Earthquakes have rattled the island.
 More than five dozen quakes greater than 3.0 in magnitude have occurred in the area in the past two weeks.
 The strongest was a 3.8, which shook La Palma on the evening of Sept.
 20. A 3.7 occurred Monday.

 One river of lava reached the ocean near Playa de Los Guirres on Sept.
 28. It poured off a 300-foot-tall cliff into the seawater below, prompting authorities to urge residents to remain indoors with their windows closed to limit the entry of outside air.
 When lava enters the ocean, it heats up seawater extremely rapidly, splitting water molecules into hydrogen and oxygen ions.
 Some of the hydrogen combines with chlorine ions in the seawater to form hydrochloric acid and produce a gas that is toxic when inhaled.